boekenbox/gitbook-beta/setup-and-general-settings/general-settings/other-global-settings/bot-settings.md

 **Simulated Fill Or Kill \(FOK\)**

-When an order is not or only partially filled and gets cancelled, Gunbot will attempt to fill the order by replacing it at current bid/ask.
+When an order is not or only partially filled and gets cancelled, bitRage will attempt to fill the order by replacing it at current bid/ask.

 For buy orders this means that FOK orders are sent as long as the number of quote units held are worth less than `TRADING_LIMIT` and the difference is higher than `MIN_VOLUME_TO_BUY`.